ansible/ansible/test/integration/README.md

 Network Tests
 =============
-**Note:** From Ansible 2.3 and onwards for any new Network Module to be accepted it must be accompanied by a corresponding test.
+**Note:** From Ansible 2.3, for any new Network Module to be accepted it must be accompanied by a corresponding test.

 For further help with this please contact `gundalow` in `#ansible-devel` on FreeNode IRC.